 Essential reading: Top fitness trackers and health gadgets

 Here’s our pick of the best that’s currently on offer.
+The highlight this week are discounts across pretty much the entire Garmin Forerunner range.

 For the average person who is interested in tracking their activity and does the occasional run here and there, any Fitbit fitness tracker will do the trick.
 If you are a swimmer and are after something more sophisticated Versa is the way to go.